munificent/journal/asset/post/2015-09-08-the-hardest-program-ive-ever-written.md

 ## How line splitting works

-I'm a college dropout so my knowledge of algorithms was fairly, um, rudimentary.
-So before I interviewed at Google, I spent two days in a hotel room cramming as many of them&mdash;mostly graph traversal&mdash;in my head as I could.
+Since I dropped out of college, my knowledge of algorithms was fairly, um, rudimentary.
+So before I interviewed at Google, I spent two days in a hotel room cramming as many of them -- mostly graph traversal -- in my head as I could.
 At the time, I thought graphs would never come up in the interviews...

 Then I had multiple interview questions that reduced down to doing the right kind of traversal over a graph.
 At the time, I thought this stuff would never be